 Hello and welcome!

 I have been following my curiosity down many different paths for the past 20 years.
 In that time, I have been (and still am) a professional voice actor, creativity coach, playwright, and musician.
 My original plays have been performed in the Triangle and NYC and I have held creative writing residencies in Hudson, NY and Martha’s Vineyard.
 I believe in the power of our unique forms of self-expression and that creativity takes many shapes.
-These days, I am pursuing my Master’s degree in Clinical Mental Health Counseling at NC State University and certification in Somatic Experiencing and Brainspotting.
+In the community, I serve on the board of School of the Alternative, an experimental learning space in Black Mountain, NC.
+By day, you can find me in private practice as a Clinical Mental Health Counselor and Somatic Experiencing Practitioner.
 I provide individual counseling for teens and adults either via telehealth or out of my home office in Durham.
+For those in the Somatic Experiencing certificate program, I am a training assistant and offer sessions at the Beginning and Intermediate Levels.

 Do you need mental health support?